rhargreaves/mega-drive-midi-interface/README.md

 There are two flavours of ROM:

-- The standard build is intended for use in EverDrives or any generic flash ROM cart.
+- **Standard**: for EverDrives or other flash cart.
-- The MegaWiFi build is intended for use with the BlastEm emulator or MegaWiFi hardware.
+- **MegaWiFi**: for use with the BlastEm emulator or MegaWiFi hardware.

-The key difference between the two builds is the console header.
-The standard build has `SEGA SSF` as the console string in the ROM header which will instruct an EverDrive to expose its SSF API to the ROM as required for USB communication.
-The MegaWiFi build has `SEGA MEGAWIFI` which will instruct BlastEm and the MegaWiFi Hardware to expose the MegaWiFi APIs to the ROM.

 ### Docker:

-Build EverDrive / Generic Flash ROM:
+Build Standard ROM:

 ```sh
 ./docker-make release